Debugging Chapel Programs¶

 Over time, we plan to improve our ability to debug the generated C code for a Chapel program.
 If you find yourself debugging the generated code a lot and need help or have requests for better support, please let us know so that we can prioritize accordingly.

-Flags for Tracking Tasks
+Flags for Tracking Tasks¶

 For certain tasking layers, Chapel supports a few experimental capabilities for tracking the status of tasks, primarily designed for use in a single-locale execution.
 To enable this capability, your program must be compiled with the --task-tracking flag.
 These flags add a fair amount of runtime overhead to task-parallel programs.
 The flags are as follows:

-When <CTRL-C> is entered during a program executing under this flag, it will display a list of where tasks are blocked on a synchronization variable.
+-b, --blockreport When <CTRL-C> is entered during a program executing under this flag, it will display a list of where tasks are blocked on a synchronization variable.
 Running with this flag will also cause the executable to attempt to automatically detect deadlock for single-locale executions.
-This is only supported with CHPL_TASKS=qthreads or CHPL_TASKS=fifo.
+This is only supported with CHPL_TASKS=qthreads or CHPL_TASKS=fifo. -t, --taskreport When <CTRL-C> is entered during a program executing under this flag, a list of pending and executing tasks will be printed to the console, giving an indication of which tasks are at which source locations.
+This is only supported with CHPL_TASKS=fifo.

-Configuration Constants for Tracking Memory
+Configuration Constants for Tracking Memory¶

 Chapel supports a number of configuration constants related to dynamic memory allocation for the compiler-generated executable, currently designed for use primarily by the development team to track memory usage in tests.
 Please note that our generated code currently contains memory leaks, so you should not be surprised if your program requires more memory than it seems it should.